 Go to Bed!!!!
 Lol!
 In all seriousness though you've been through a lot recently if you're tired sod it, stick your phone on silent, take bubbas night feed up with you (if you're bottle feeding) and go to bed and enjoy your sleep... who knows they might just sleep through ;)

-What ever you choose to do be safe, be kind and most of all have fun your way.
+How ever you choose to do New Years Eve with Kids be safe, be kind and most of all have fun your way.